ember-a11y/ember-a11y-testing/README.md

 If you're using Ember 1.13.0 or above, it also integrates into your development workflow by running during a component's `didRender` phase in non-production environments.
-This gives you instant feedback on if your component's are accessible in any given state.
+This gives you instant feedback on if your components are accessible in any given state.

 ## Installation